smerckel/adcpreader/README.rst

 gliders.
 The module can, however, also be used to read binary date from other stand-alone ADCPs, that adhere to RDI's binary data format.

-The philosophy behind the implementation or *rdi* is that acoustic ping (ensembles) are processed according to a user-defined pipeline.
+The philosophy behind the implementation of *adcpreader* is that acoustic ping (ensembles) are processed according to a user-defined pipeline.
 Since binary data files can be huge, and the total amount of data of a deployment even larger, possible issues with limited memory